 First, though, for those unfamiliar with pot likker (or potlikker, or pot liquor), it’s the liquid left after you boil greens — collard greens, mustard greens, turnip greens, or kale.
 When I was growing up, Dear used either turnip greens or mustard greens.
 You also get a somewhat different pot likker from boiling green beans or, I guess, anything else green.
 When you order greens or green beans in a barbecue place or a meat and three, they will usually come in a small bowl or on a ridged plate to prevent the excess liquid from getting into the other food you ordered.
 Once you eat the greens or green beans, having first sprinkled them with pepper vinegar, of course, there will be liquid in the bottom of the bowl.
 You dunk your cornbread into it, a la Huey Long, or crumble your cornbread into it, a la FDR.

 Pot likker is highly nutritious, as half or more of the vitamins and minerals from the vegetables wind up in the broth.
-Pot likker is rich in vitamin C and iron, and is an especially good source of vitamin K. The best collard greens I can remember eating were at Bum’s Restaurant in Greenville, North Carolina.
+Pot likker is rich in vitamin C and iron, and is an especially good source of vitamin K. The best collard greens I can remember eating were a heirloom variety grown around Ayden, North Carolina at Bum’s Restaurant.
+(Ayden is just south of Greenville.)

 It would be worth the drive to go to Bum’s for the greens alone, but Bum’s also has the best Eastern North Carolina-style barbecue in the world.
 I double checked.
 The green beans are great, too, and the banana pudding is outstanding.
 But I digress.